BlogMoving to Colombia

 ❓ How far in advance should I start selling my things before moving?

-❓ What appliances sell fastest in Colombia?
+❓ Which appliances sell fastest in Colombia?

 ❓ How do I know if the price I'm asking is reasonable?